cloudevents/spec/schemaregistry/schemaregistry.md

 common cases, the authority is whoever manages the schemas in a registry.

-For the [replication model](#4-replication-model-and-state-change-events), the authority information is used to disambiguate schemas from different origins that need to be consolidated in central schema registries or in caches.
+For the [replication model](#4-replication-model-and-state-change-events), the authority information MUST be used to disambiguate schemas from different origins that need to be consolidated in central schema registries or in caches.

 In complex business systems, the authority might be centralized and schemas are explicitly designed, reviewed and approved for use.
 In simpler scenarios, the